 Kroger results hit by grocery price war, shares slide

-REUTERS: Kroger Co on Friday reported lower quarterly profit after an intensifying grocery price war hit its bottom line, and warned that same-store sales and operating margins would be lower than expected for the remainder of the year.
+REUTERS: Kroger Co on Friday reported a quarterly profit drop after an intensifying grocery price war hit its bottom line, and warned that same-store sales and operating margins would be lower than expected for the remainder of the year.

-Kroger is the biggest U.S. supermarket owner with brands such as Ralphs, Harris Teeter and Food 4 Less.
-Shares in the company, which have skidded 38 percent so far this year, tumbled nearly 10 percent to US$20.55, a 3-1/2 year low, in midday trading.
+The biggest U.S. supermarket owner with banners such as Ralphs, Harris Teeter and Food 4 Less, also said it would stop providing longer-term earnings growth forecasts due to the "dynamic operating environment."
+Kroger's long-term target for 8 to 11 percent earning per share growth had been a "key selling point" for investors, Pivotal Research analyst Ajay Jain said.

-The disappointing report came as Kroger, which operates nearly 2,800 U.S. food stores, cut prices to fend off competition from chief rival Wal-Mart Stores Inc , discounters Lidl and Aldi and the newly merged Amazon.com and Whole Foods Market.
+Kroger, which operates nearly 2,800 U.S. food stores, has cut prices to fend off competition from Wal-Mart Stores Inc , discounters Lidl and Aldi and the newly merged Amazon.com and Whole Foods Market.

 Closely watched sales at stores open at least 12 months rose 0.7 percent, excluding fuel.

-Kroger also forecast a full-year operating margin, excluding items, that is 30 to 40 basis points lower than in 2016.
+Kroger also forecast a 30 to 40 basis point decline in its full-year operating margin, excluding items, versus 2016.

-Amazon.com's US$13.7 billion Whole Foods purchase is rattling the grocery industry, on worries that the online retailer could upend the food business like it did for books and electronics.
+Amazon.com's US$13.7 billion Whole Foods purchase has rattled investors, who worry that the online retailer could upend the food business like it did for books and electronics.

-Kroger executives on Friday cited the "dynamic operating environment" as a reason for stopping longer-term forecasting.

-Amazon last month lowered Whole Foods prices on some popular items including avocados and beef.
-Kroger has also slashed prices on staples such as milk and eggs.
+Amazon last month slashed Whole Foods' prices on some popular items including avocados and beef.
+Kroger has also lowered prices on staples such as milk and eggs.

 "We expect the pricing environment to remain very competitive in 2017," Moody's Vice President Mickey Chadha said in an email.

-Kroger is countering the new online threat by testing delivery at more than 150 stores and offering ClickList, its online ordering and curbside pickup service, at more than 1,000 stores by the end of the year, Chief Executive Rodney McMullen said on a conference call.
+Kroger's new strategy includes testing delivery at more than 150 stores and expanding ClickList, its online ordering and curbside pickup service, to more than 1,000 stores by the end of the year, Chief Executive Rodney McMullen said on a conference call.

-It also is selling its Prep+Pared meal kits at more than 50 stores and tapping customer data to serve up personalized recipe suggestions on Kroger.com.
+Kroger also is selling Prep+Pared meal kits at more than 50 stores and tapping customer data to generate personalized recipe suggestions on Kroger.com.

 (Reporting by Vibhuti Sharma in Bengaluru and Lisa Baertlein in Los Angeles; Editing by Sai Sachin Ravikumar and Phil Berlowitz)